Campus Improvement Plan

 E) Focused intervention throughout the year

-Staff Responsible for Monitoring: administrators, instructional support team, teachers
+Staff Responsible for Monitoring: Administrators, instructional support team, teachers

 ESF Levers: